rails/rails/guides/source/active_storage_overview.md

 ## Setup

+If you are upgrading to Rails 5.2, make sure `require "active_storage/engine"` is declared in `config/application.rb`.
+This should already be set for new Rails 5.2 applications.

 Active Storage uses two tables in your application’s database named `active_storage_blobs` and `active_storage_attachments`.
 After upgrading your application to Rails 5.2, run `rails active_storage:install` to generate a